 Renamed Southdown Housing Association in 1996, we continued to grow and develop a wide range of innovative services for the local community.
-Our high quality housing and specialist support succeeded in giving vulnerable people more independence and greater choice in how they lived.
+Through high quality housing and specialist support we helped vulnerable people gain more independence and greater choice in how they lived.

-Today, Southdown has grown to become one of the largest voluntary sector employers in Sussex, providing care and support to over 9,000 people and employing over 1,000 staff each year.
+Today, we’ve grown to become one of the largest voluntary sector employers in Sussex, providing care and support to over 9,000 people and employing over 1,000 staff each year.

-Our services are spread along the South coast from Chichester to Hastings, and inland to Crawley, Horsham and Lewes.
-Contracts with Local Authorities and Clinical Commissioning Groups for East and West Sussex and Brighton and Hove supply most of the income to provide our services.
+Our services now spread along the South coast from Chichester to Hastings, as well as inland to Crawley, Horsham, and Lewes.
+Most of our income comes from contracts with Local Authorities and Clinical Commissioning Groups for East and West Sussex and Brighton and Hove.